annahuffman147/tdd-game/README.md

 # The God Tester and the Bastard Implementor

 This is a simple pairing exercise based on test-driven development.
 The idea is simple.
-The God Tester's goal is to trick the bastard implementor into writing good code, by writing good tests.
+The God Tester's goal is to trick the bastard implementor into writing good code by writing good tests.
 The Bastard Implementor's goal is to make the tests pass without writing a function that actually solves the problem.
 Here are some ground rules:

 * The tester can only write one test at a time
 * Each test written must fail before the implementor's turn begins